dobios/dvrtl/README.md

-# contRTL
+# DVRTL
 Formalized minimal RTL Language for Deductive Verification.

+DVRTL is a lightweight front-end for the CIRCT compiler, augmented to be used as a deductive verification language.